jfecher/ante-website/content/blog/simplification_through_addition.md

 Adding trait objects in Ante is more difficult than in Rust since Ante does not arbitrarily bless the first argument of a trait with its own hidden generic named `Self`.
-A trait in Rust such as `Clone` generally corresponds to a trait with more more generic in Ante: `Clone t`.
+A trait in Rust such as `Clone` generally corresponds to a trait with one more generic in Ante: `Clone t`.
 This actually helps simplify complex trait bounds but in the context of trait objects, it makes choosing which generic should be the actual object more difficult.
 There's been some [ideas](/docs/ideas/#trait-objects) floating around for quite a while on how